Shopify/shopify-api-js/packages/shopify-api/docs/guides/oauth.md

 ##### Not using Shopify managed installation - not recommended
 If you don't have access scopes configured through the Shopify CLI, you can still use token exchange to exchange the current user's session token for access token.

+> [!WARNING]
-This is not recommended because you'll have to manage both OAuth flows.
+> This is not recommended because you'll have to manage both OAuth flows.

 1. Use [authorization code grant flow](#authorization-code-grant-flow) to handle app installation so your app's access scopes will be available in Shopify.